unkcpz/zpcknu-blog/content/notes/gsoc-logs-02.md

 1. Are the daemon processes start by circus independent?
 Can they communicate with other processes?
 And how?
 2. `verdi` command launch aiida processes to daemon, how circus balance load them?

+## May-19

+#### add new feature so that specific type node can be quickly spot in the graph

+In order to find the initial configuration of a final most stable structure in my field research, it is easy to use AiiDA and pick the initial configuration from the provenance graph.
+However, sometimes when the workflow is very complex, it is not very easy to recognize the desired nodes from provenance graph.
+To overcome this, I simply add an option `--target-cls` to `verdi node graph generate` to colored the nodes with expected class and left other types of nodes decolorized.

+The details can be found in https://github.com/aiidateam/aiida-core/pull/4081 .
+This PR also fix the origin node highlight [feature](https://github.com/aiidateam/aiida-core/issues/3718).